Why wellbeing matters

 As you work to support employee wellbeing, keep people part of the process.
 After all, it’s their wellbeing at risk.

-Make your design process both participatory and inclusive through surveys, team working agreements, and business resource groups.
-By engaging employees, you can better understand and prioritize their personal needs.
+Make your design process both participatory and inclusive through surveys, team working agreements and business resource groups.
+By engaging employees, you can better understand and prioritise their personal needs.

 And then, everyone benefits.

 If you need help knowing where to begin, let’s talk.

 *Fisher, et al., “As Workforce Wellbeing Dips, Leaders Ask: What Will It Take to Move the Needle?”
 Deloitte Insights, June 28, 2023.

 **Future Forum Pulse, February 2023.

 Self-reported employee wellbeing numbers have decreased, to the detriment of job satisfaction, productivity and retention.

 Spaces that meet the physical, psychological and social needs of employees can support and empower them to improve their wellbeing.